-- Disengage the PTO, move the motion-control levers to the NEUTRAL-LOCK position, and set the parking brake. - 2.
-Shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position. - 3.
-Allow the machine to cool down. - 4.
-Close the fuel-shutoff valve under the seat (Figure 57).
+- Disengage the blade-control switch (PTO), move the motion-control levers to the NEUTRAL-LOCK position, and set the parking brake. - Shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position. - Allow the machine to cool down. - Close the fuel-shutoff valve under the seat (Figure 57).

 - 1. Fuel filter

 - 2. Hose clamp

-- Fuel line
+- 3. Fuel-shutoff valve

-- 5. Squeeze the ends of the hose clamps together and slide them away from the filter (Figure 57).
+- Squeeze the ends of the hose clamps together and slide them away from the filter (Figure 57).

 - Remove the filter from the fuel lines.
+6.

 - 7. Install a new filter and move the hose clamps close to the filter (Figure 57).

-- 8. Open the fuel-shutoff valve.
+- Open the fuel-shutoff valve.

-Important: Install the fuel-line hoses and secure them with plastic ties the same as they were originally installed at the factory to keep the fuel line away from components that could cause fuel line damage.
+Important: Install the fuel line hoses and secure with plastic ties the same as they were originally installed at the factory to keep the fuel line away from components that can cause fuel line damage.